kellychang4/pRF/README.md

 	```

 3. Edit Pathing to Directories
-	* Uncomment directories section and edit as based on your computer's pathing
+	* Edit directories section as based on your computer's pathing
 	<br>

 	```matlab